peterkinget/MOSbiusCADFlow/MOSbiusTools/README.md

 # MOSBiusTools

-* Contains python modules in order to interface with the Mobius chip.
+* Contains python modules to interface with the Mobius chip.

 ## connections_to_bitstream